Entanglement transference and non-inertial quantum reference frames: INTRODUCTION

 In order to allow us to relate these perspectival and global states in the manners above, we construct an explicit perspective assignment procedure.
 With this tool in hand, we are then able examine relativistic quantum information (RQI) problems from the perspective of QRFs.
 In particular, we revisit the problem of entanglement degradation in RQI, providing a novel explanation in terms of perspectival QRFs and entanglement transference.

-It was the discovery that relative accelerated motion between two observers Alice and Rob leads to entanglement degradation in (classical) non-inertial reference frames \cite{Fuentes-Schuller:2004iaz,Alsing2006} that helped popularize RQI.
+The discovery that relative accelerated motion between two observers Alice and Rob leads to a degradation in the entanglement between a pair of quantum field modes in (classical) non-inertial reference frames \cite{Fuentes-Schuller:2004iaz,Alsing2006} helped popularize RQI in the 21st century.
 Since then, tools from quantum information have continued to be used to help explain the interface between relativistic and quantum physics, broadening the scope of RQI to include entanglement harvesting protocols \cite{Salton:2014jaa,Pozas-Kerstjens:2015gta,Teixido-Bonfill:2025wqb}, gravitationally-induced entanglement \cite{Marletto:2017kzi,Bose:2017nin}, and, most recently, QRFs \cite{barbado_unruh_2020}.

-Here, we consider the case of a fermionic field and find that the perspectival entanglement also degrades.
+Here, we consider Alice and Rob to be non-inertial observers of a fermionic field and find that the perspectival entanglement $\EE_p$ degrades much like in the standard global set-up \cite{Alsing2006}.
 However, this degradation of entanglement $\EE_p$ between Alice and Rob can be completely offset by accounting for the coherence $\CC_p$ in the given perspective, so that the sum $\EE_p+\CC_p$ is constant for all accelerations.
 This result can then be related to entanglement transference by noting that the standard quantum state used in entanglement degradation \cite{Alsing2006} is a global even state.

 From here, one is naturally interested in the interface between QRFs and quantum gravity.
 This interface has been studied in a number of contexts \cite{Giacomini:2021aof,Kabel:2022cje,delaHamette:2021iwx,Castro-Ruiz:2019nnl,Apadula:2022pxk}.
 Recently, it was shown that the sum of entanglement and subsystem coherence can be understood as an invariant quantity under perspectival QRF transformations \cite{Cepollaro2024}.
 It is not yet apparent how this result, when applied to qubits, could be modified by acceleration or spacetime curvature.
 In this paper, we confirm that the result in \cite{Cepollaro2024} holds for the non-inertial case of entanglement degradation.
 The non-inertial problem may provide clues for a full generalization of \cite{Cepollaro2024} and, more broadly, of perspectival QRFs, to curved spacetime.